-He has become more difficult lately to get him to sleep and down for his naps.
+He has recently become more difficult to get to sleep and down for naps.
 Another factor could be that I have been weaning him from breastfeeding.
-We have got down to the bedtime feed for the last few weeks and now we’ve just dropped that one.
+We have been down to the bedtime feed for the last few weeks, and now we’ve just dropped that one.
 I don’t know how to deal with these sleep issues.
-I have taken the Raymond Parenting class before and it worked okay when he was younger but he has amazing stamina to cry for long long periods of time now.
+I have taken the Raymond Parenting class before, and it worked okay when he was younger, but he has amazing stamina to cry for long periods of time now.
 Help!
 Thank you, Leah

 Many parents come to me hoping for a magic bullet when it comes to teaching their child to go to sleep.
-To be honest, I wish there was one but in my experience they’re isn’t.
-The reason why I say “teaching a child to go to sleep,” is because there is a very definitive teaching component.
-Children have to learn self-soothing skills and if they’re never allowed to experience the need to self soothe they’re unlikely to develop those skills until much later.
-It’s not an easy thing to teach but it’s incalculably valuable.
-I explain the specifics of my preferred sleep training method in my other letters, particularly “How can I get my child to sleep through the night.”
-What I stress though in all my letters is consistency.
+To be honest, I wish there was one, but in my experience, there isn’t.
+The reason why I say “teaching a child to go to sleep” is because there is a very definitive teaching component.
+Children have to learn self-soothing skills, and if they’re never allowed to experience the need to self-soothe, they’re unlikely to develop those skills until much later.
+It’s not an easy thing to teach, but it’s incalculably valuable.
+I explain the specifics of my preferred sleep training method in my other letters, particularly “How can I get my child to sleep through the night?”
+What I emphasize in all of my letters, however, is consistency.
 Whatever method you decide to choose, stick with it.
-If you don’t, you send mixed messages which ends up making life more difficult for everyone.
+If you don’t, you send mixed messages, which ends up making life more difficult for everyone.

 Perhaps the most important thing to do is to break the cycle of stress.
 How do you do that?
-Well, first make sure he’s got lots and lots of daytime hugs, cuddles etc. Do as much reassuring as you can.
+Well, first, make sure he’s got lots and lots of daytime hugs, cuddles, etc. Do as much reassuring as you can.
 Make sure you get some decent rest as well.
 In terms of his sleeping problem, my advice would be to get that under control as soon as possible.
-Having said that though, I wouldn’t want to put a child through sleep training when he’s already feeling under duress.
-Can you remove him from the dayhome for a several days so he’s in a period of low-stress when you deal with this?
+Having said that, though, I wouldn’t want to put a child through sleep training when he’s already feeling under duress.
+Can you take him out of daycare for a few days to give him a break while you deal with this?
 Can your husband/partner help?
-Once he’s sleeping properly through the night, he’ll be able to deal with the move to the dayhome more effectively.
-You’re unfortunately in a bit of a Catch 22.
-He won’t adjust until he feels better and he can’t feel better because he’s so overtired.
+Once he’s sleeping properly through the night, he’ll be able to deal with the move to the day-home more effectively.
+You’re unfortunately in a bit of a Catch-22.
+He won’t adjust until he feels better, and he can’t feel better because he’s so overtired.

 I wish I could help more but I hope I’ve at least been able to put the whole issue in a more easily understood framework.
 For more help with your parenting, please visit my parenting services page.